South Community

 The goal of SCBP

-1. Collaborates with families to meet the needs of childbearing women in their community.
+1. Collaborates with families to meet the needs of childbearing people in their community.

-2. Assists women and their families to identify their own strengths and build confidence in their ability to give birth and become parents.
+2. Assists families to identify their own strengths and build confidence in their ability to give birth and become parents.

-3. Encourages women and their families to assume an active role in their own health care.
+3. Encourages people to assume an active role in their own health care.

 4. Provides a safe, positive birth experience through the reduction of interventions.

-5. Provides support following the birth so that women can have a shortened hospital stay.
+5. Provides support following the birth so that people can have a shortened hospital stay.

-6. Encourages developing a strong sense of peer support among the women and their families, helping them to build community, reduce isolation, and provide ongoing support for each other when their care at SCBP is complete.
+6. Encourages developing a strong sense of peer support among families, helping them to build community, reduce isolation, and provide ongoing support for each other when their care at SCBP is complete.

 A Green Office